surabhi-mahawar/docs/docs/UCI - Deployment.md

 5. Use ```docker-compose logs --follow``` to check the logs.

-These needs to be followed for every new deployment.
+These steps needs to be followed for every new deployment.